 Agent Cody Banks 2: Destination London killed Frankie Muniz's career as a leading man.
 After that movie, the only lead role he had was a voice over performance in Racing Stripes and he only did two other theatrical movies after that — both in supporting roles.
 Lately, he's been seen in a Syfy Channel Movie!

-Tim Allen's career outside of Home Improvement and the Toy Story series had been made up of many critically bashed films that pretty much turned him into a walking joke.
+Tim Allen's career outside of Home Improvement and the Toy Story series had been made up of many critically bashed films, along with his highly publicized DUI incident in Michigan, that pretty much turned him into a walking joke.
 However, he still kept getting lead roles until Wild Hogs which, despite being a financial success, seems to have been the straw that broke the camel's back as the only mainstream role he's gotten since then is reprising his role as Buzz Lightyear in Toy Story 3.
 Other than that, he's pretty much been doing independent films and also went back to TV in Last Man Standing.

 Though his career had been on a slippery slope for a while, Robin Williams was still headlining movies until Old Dogs.
 After that, he's been taking supporting roles and, like Tim Allen, went back to TV with The Crazy Ones.